 Asking questions allow us to figure out what people want, what they’re thinking and how they’re feeling.
 But they aren’t merely sentences worded in ways that allow us to gain information.
-They’re much more than that.
-They can be very complex in nature and there are even different kinds.
-In fact, you can ask the same question in different ways and get different answers- that’s how complicated it can get.
+The way you ask a question, makes a big difference.
+In fact, if you ask the same question in different ways you will sometimes get completely different answers.

 But you don’t have to be completely oblivious or out of the loop when it comes to questions, especially if someone asks you to differentiate between open-ended and close-ended ones.
 And that’s exactly why we’re here today.
 We’re going to guide you through the two types of questions that exist- we’ll explain what they are, how you can identify them, give you examples of each and tell you how you can or should use them in surveys.
 And by the end of this article, you’ll be able to apply your new-found knowledge to create your own study or analysis.